 What if I said you could have the perfect employee?
 This employee would work 24/7, give an excellent first impression for your business, provide accurate information about your products and services, answer customer queries and even make sales.
 Sounds ideal right?

 But what if your customers never get to see or hear from this perfect employee?
-You’d feel like you were wasting your employees talents and missing out on opportunities, right?
-So how do make sure your customers are meeting this amazing advocate for you business?
+You’d feel like you were wasting your employee’s talents and missing out on opportunities, right?
+So how do make sure your customers are meeting this amazing advocate for your business?
 It’s simple… just introduce them.

 What I’ve just described is a business website done properly, a website presented, optimised and maintained to work tirelessly for your business.